true-gler/gptrender/README.md

-# A React App that renders respones of Open AI
+# A React App that renders responses of Open AI

 and provides the returned code.